 • They believe that the GMAT Quant and Integrated Reasoning tests participants on the knowledge that is more closely related to the business schools’ disciplines.

-• If an individual is explicitly taking the GMAT, he is sure about going to the business schools.
+• If an individual is explicitly taking the GMAT, he is sure about going to the business school.
 This, they believe, shows his commitment to the field.

 GRE to GMAT Score Conversion